 Unfortunately, the majority of runners will experience GI issues at some point.
 Here are the top causes, as well as some advice to make running enjoyable again!

-All very un-sexy and, unfortunately, all very common to anyone who’s had to find the nearest port-a-potty on a long run.
+All very un-sexy and, unfortunately, all very common to anyone who’s had to find the nearest port-a-potty in the long run.

 Now that we know blood is diverted away from the GI system when running, imagine compounding that issue with even mild dehydration.
 When dehydrated, a runner’s GI system can be overloaded so, even when fluids are consumed, they may not be properly digested and sent back up, or quickly down.
 Remember that you need to start hydrating for a long run days before the run and not the morning of.

 Avoiding meat, high-fiber foods, and concentrated sports drinks/gels before runs may help alleviate GI issues mid-run.
 Also, consider limiting dairy products, as the protein in dairy takes a while to digest.

 One study found that, when athletes were dehydrated and running in the heat, their stomachs emptied significantly slower.
 The majority of these runners also reported GI issues.
 If you must run in the heat, as I do in Florida, here are some tips:

 Runner's Toolkit - Get access to 30 days of free coaching tips by email and get your #1 running question personally answered by me, just for signing up.
 Plus get free access to our private Facebook community where other RunBuzz community members gather for support, camaraderie, and general shenanigans.